Distal median nerve dysfunction

 In some cases, no treatment is required and recovery happens on its own.
 Over-the-counter or prescription medication may be needed to control nerve pain (neuralgia).

 If other nerves are also affected, it is necessary to look for an underlying medical problem that can affect nerves.
 Medical conditions such as diabetes and kidney disease can damage nerves.
-In these cases, treatment is directed at the underlying medical condition.
+In these cases, treatment is directed at the medical condition.

 Some patients with carpal tunnel syndrome may need surgery.
 See: Carpal tunnel release